UK jobless rate shows surprise increase after Bank of England shifts focus

 "We're very much united on the general broad outlook for the economy," he told the BBC.
 "We're very open and transparent about dissent ... and if there was any indication that people wanted to put rates up, you would see that," he added.

-Figures aside from the unemployment rate - which is subject to some monthly volatility - suggest that slack in the labor market is continuing to reduce.
+Figures aside from the unemployment rate - which is subject to some monthly volatility - suggest that slack in the labour market is continuing to reduce.

 The number of people in work in the fourth quarter was 193,000 higher than in the third quarter at 30.146 million, just below the record 30.150 million reached in the three months to November.